Shmuel Shilo: Biography

+Acting and directing career

 Shilo studied acting and performed regularly in several theatres.
 In 1983 he founded the Negev Theatre and served as its art director until 1997.
 He also acted in several films and television series, best known for his role on the Israeli production of Sesame Street, Rechov Sumsum.
-He died of cancer at the age of 82.
+He died of cancer at the age of 81.